 The difference between gluten free, wheat free, cereal free and grain free dog food?

 It's easy to get confused and we often hear these terms used interchangeably but they are not the same.
 If your dog has a gluten intolerance, it's worth understanding the difference as chances are you've unnecessarily restricted your options.
 For a definitive guide on what is and isn't gluten free, click here.
+Essentially only a few specific grains include gluten, so if a recipe is grain free, it's also gluten free.
+Whilst if it's gluten free, it can still include grains.

 - Gluten is a protein commonly found in cereals, barley, wheat and rye.